cpt-waffle/lhl-lectures/w02d03-networking-with-tcp/w3notes.md

 - build server/build a client
 - you are going to connect to my server !!! :)

+### What IS networking?

+connectining multiple mediums
+-- Sharing informationg between this medium !

-### What is Networking
+### People Networking

-Communication and exchange of info with each other (people)

-### Vasiliy's top tips for networking

-- Say Hello!!!
-- Elbow Bump
-- Say your name !
-- Try to be relaxed
-- show interest in the topic that is discussed
-- wait for a person to finish a sentance try not interupt
-- have a proper sendoff/goodbye
+Meetings someone
+saying hi or having a greetings! elbow bump say your name try to be calm show interest in the convo's you are having have a proper send-off

-### People's communication Mediums
+### Mediums (forms of Communication)

-- Phone
-- Air
+Air
-- Computers (Zoom, Whatsapp, Discord)
+Zoom
+Phones
-- Carrier Pigeons
+Carrier Pigeons
-- Smoke Signals
-- Messages the bottle
+Message in the bottle
+letter
+eye contact ( morse code )

-### Computers Communication Mediums
+### Computer Mediums

-- Wifi
-- Ethernet Cable
-- Bluetooth
-- NFC's
-- Radars
-- SSH
+Cables
+WIFI
+Internet
+bluetooth tech
+router
+USB
+EMV or NFC

-### Computer Communication (from client to server....)
+### Computer Communication (RULES of Computer communication by Vas)

-T C P
 Transmission Control Protocol

-There is a server....
-And there is a client ( or a bunch of clients)

-The server gets initialized, and listens to connections..

-A client can connect to a server

-A Client can send a message to a server
-A Server can send a message to a client

-A client can disconnect~

-A server can take a clients message, send it to another client ?
-There needs a delay of some sort to make sure that client/server messages dont collide ^---- there are two different ways to send messages

-H T T P / H T T P S

-HyperText Transfer Protocol

-...
-Client can REQUEST one thing from a server
+- We got a computer
+- We got another computer
+- Computer A Connects to Computer B
+- Computer B listens to info that computer A may send
+- Computer A sends info, Computer B gets the info
+- Once computer B gets info, computer B will forward it to another computer ( maybe ?)
+- Computer A disconnects, Computer B hangs out there waiting for someone else to connect...

+HTTP

+- Computer A connects to Computer B
+- Computer A ASKS for a resource
-Server must respond back with a RESPONSE
+- Computer B RESPONDS back with a resource

-Connection is terminated!!
+- Computer A and B disconnect

+## We are building a Chat Server!!!
+## TCP - net library
+## and hopefully you can connect!